c16267/ppmSDR/README.md

 - fn_tune_ppl2svm.R: it includes the function 'tune_ppl2svm', which returns the optimal lambda for P2L2M via cross-validation
 - fn_tune_pplr.R: it includes the functions 'tune_pplr' and 'tune_wpplr', which returns the optimal lambda for P2(W)LR via cross-validation
 - fn_minor_pPSDR.R: it includes the auxiliary functions for pPSDR (i.e., soft-thresholding, firm-thresholding operator, and etc.)
+2. The 'data' folder contains the Boston housing and Diagnostic Wisconsin Breast Cancer datasets.
+3. The 'simulation' folder contains the replication R codes for the simulations and real data analysis.